SoyAndrea/Website/content/publication/accessibilitydatavis/index.md

 ---

-## R-Ladies East Lansing bloghosting a virtual Accessible DataViz Meetup
+## R-Ladies East Lansing hosting a virtual Accessible DataViz Meetup

 _Come learn how to make your data visualizations & presentations accessible to everyone._